karthikv1392/cs3301_osn/mini-projects/mini-project1.md

 ```

 The report also must contain brief explanation about the implementation of the specifications.
 A few lines about your changes for each spec is fine.
 Include the performance comparison between the default(Round Robin), FCFS and CFS scheduling policies by showing the average waiting and running times for processes.
 Set the processes to run on only 1 CPU for this purpose.
-Use the schedulertest command to get this information.
+Use the [schedulertest](https://iiithydresearch-my.sharepoint.com/:u:/g/personal/prakhar_jain_research_iiit_ac_in/ER9ZYNvTcdlLhtTf_jrs1sgBEmsKOfn_VImzk8dJk4eEdA?e=nbYHq6) command to get this information.

 # Bonus: Simplified Preemptive MLFQ Scheduler for XV6 (25 Marks)

 `Important`: This bonus counts towards the overall bonus for the course not particular to this assignment.

-### Queues & Priorities:
+### Queues & Priorities

-#### Four priority queues: 0 (highest) → 3 (lowest).
+#### Four priority queues: 0 (highest) → 3 (lowest)

-##### Time slices:
+##### Time slices

 - Queue 0 → 1 tick